GHR Education Quick Apply Search Jobs Log In

 While some case management positions may require additional certifications, your RN license and bedside experience provide a strong foundation for the transition.
 Here are some important steps to take on your journey:

-1. Network with Case Managers
+1. Network With and Learn From Case Managers

 “Staying informed is vital.
 Participating in ACMA’s regional groups’ monthly education webinars can be highly beneficial.
 There are numerous opportunities out there if you actively seek them.
 Remember, keeping up with education benefits not only you but also your patients and your organization.”